 - This first rule creates a child node for each subscription (however, here, we only use one subscription).

-- Go ahead and click once again on the + Group rule button.
+- Go ahead and click the + Group rule button again.

-- This second condition creates a pair of each parent and child of each resource group inside the subscription.
+- This second condition creates a pair for each parent and child in each resource group within the subscription.
 This will give you an easy way to see the costs.

 - Click Save.